DerekRies/starmadepy/docs/index.md

 Starmadepy v0.1
 ===================

-A Python library for manipulating Starmade game data
+A Python library for manipulating Starmade game data.

 Overview
 -------------------

 Starmadepy is a simple python library that makes parsing and manipulating Starmade game data easy.
-As this project is fairly new, the only file type that is currently supported is the `.smtpl`, or **Template** file type.
+As this project is fairly new, the only file type that is currently supported is the `.smtpl`, or **Starmade Template** file type.

     from starmadepy import starmade